Next Previous Up Contents

 The ADQL Text panel is where you can enter the actual query text for the request.
 It has the following parts:

-• Quick Look runs the query as for Synchronous mode above, but when the result comes back it is just displayed in a new popup window rather than loading it into TOPCAT for further analysis.
+• Quick Look runs the query as for Synchronous mode above, but when the result comes back the data is just displayed in a new popup window rather than loading it into TOPCAT for further analysis.

 Synchronous mode is suitable for short jobs (it may typically execute with a few seconds less delay), but for longer jobs aysnchronous is more reliable.
+Some TAP services permit longer queries to be executed in asynchronous than in synchronous mode.
 It is possible to submit an asynchronous job on one day from one machine, and pick up the results on a different day from another machine, using another invocation of TOPCAT or of a different application altogether.
 Quick look is good if you just want to see the result but don't want to do any detailed analysis of it.
 One example is if you just want to know the number of rows in a table (SELECT COUNT(*) FROM table); the result of the query is the row count in a one-column, one-row table, and there's not much point loading that table into TOPCAT.

 Edit toolbar